 What is Travel and Expense (T&E) Management?

 Travel and expense is one of the largest costs companies face — and finance teams often struggle with managing it.
 But, T&E doesn't have to be an uncontrollable beast.

 Managing travel costs can feel like a constant battle, especially without the right systems/solution in place.
 What should the timeline for reimbursement look like?
 Is the travel policy understood and followed?
 How can the finance team ever get on top of reporting and forecasting expenses if they’re constantly playing catch up?
 Travel and expense management is a beast, but with the right tools in place it can become more manageable.
 Plus, a sophisticated T&E management system will make your finance team very happy.

-Travel and expense management is the process of tracking and reporting on your company’s corporate travel behavior — how much, and on what, do people spend on business trips?
+Travel and expense (T&E) management is the process of tracking and reporting on your company’s corporate travel behavior.
+How much, and on what, do people spend on business trips?

 The most important element of travel and expense management is developing a clear corporate travel policy.
 A travel policy is the keystone for managing all corporate travel expenses.
 The policy sets guidelines for your employees to follow when booking travel, and it should include detailed information to help guide each decision throughout the booking process.
 This includes price ranges for airfare, hotel per-night rates, and per diems.
 Travel policies should also outline what kind of ground transportation is preferred (rental car, taxi, or rideshare?), what is and isn’t reimbursable, the required reporting procedure, and the expense reimbursement process.